Michael Clarke (cricketer): Captaincy

-Clarke was named as captain of Australia's Twenty20 side in October 2009, taking over from Ricky Ponting, who retired from Twenty20 International cricket to prolong his career.
+Clarke was named as captain of Australia's Twenty20 team in October 2009, taking over from Ricky Ponting, who retired from Twenty20 International cricket to prolong his career.
 In January 2011, Clarke was named as stand-in captain for the fifth Test of the 2010–11 Ashes Series at the SCG, replacing the injured Ricky Ponting.
 He announced his retirement from Twenty20 International cricket on 7 January 2011, to concentrate on the longer forms of the game.
-When Ponting stood down from the captaincy of the Australian Test and ODI sides after the 2011 World Cup, Clarke was appointed as his permanent replacement in both roles.
+When Ponting stood down from the captaincy of the Australian Test and ODI teams after the 2011 World Cup, Clarke was appointed as his permanent replacement in both roles.

 His knock of 151 against South Africa at Cape Town was nominated to be one of the best Test batting performance of the year 2011 by ESPNcricinfo.

 In January 2012, in the second Test of Australia's home series against India and after a string of Test centuries since becoming captain, Clarke became the first Australian batsman since Matthew Hayden in 2003 to score a triple hundred.
 He joined with Ricky Ponting (134) in a partnership of 288, then added 334 with Michael Hussey (150*) before declaring on 329*, having started his innings with the score at 37/3.
 This match against India was the 100th Test to be played at the Sydney Cricket Ground, and Clarke's score was both the highest ever made in an Australia-India Test (surpassing V. V. S. Laxman's 281 from the 2000/01 season) and the highest ever achieved at the ground.
 The ground high score record had been held for more than a century by Englishman Reg "Tip" Foster's 287 scored in the 1903/04 season.
 Clarke led Australia to a 4–0 win and was named the player of the series, having scored 626 runs at an average of 125.20.
 His knock was nominated to be one of the best Test batting performance of the year by ESPNcricinfo.
 He joined his triple century in Sydney with a double-century (210) in the first innings of the fourth Test in Adelaide.
 His 386-run partnership with Ponting (who scored 221) was the fourth-highest in Australian Test history.
 Following the Frank Worrell Trophy 2012, Ian Chappell said Clarke "is quickly establishing a well-deserved reputation for brave and aggressive captaincy.
 His entertaining approach is based on one premise: trying to win the match from the opening delivery.
 This should be the aim of all international captains, but sadly it isn't."